Role of AGNs in the Luminous Infrared Galaxy phase since z ~ 3: RESULTS

-By studying X-ray properties of \sfgs, \citet{Ranalli2003} demonstrated that hard X-ray luminosity is proportional to star formation rate (SFR).
-In fact, the most important contributors of X-ray emission in such galaxies are the high mass X-ray binaries (HMXBs). \citet{France2003} explored the X-ray properties of a sample of {\ul}s without AGN signature.
-The conclusion of their work is that the X-ray luminosity and spectral shape of most {\ul}s are dominated by hot thermal plasma and X-ray binaries, originated in recent starburst region.
+By studying X-ray properties of \sfgs, \citet{Ranalli2003} demonstrated that the hard X-ray luminosity is also proportional to the star formation rate (SFR).
+This relation between $L_{\rm X}$ and $L_{\rm IR}$ is represented by the black solid line in Figure~\ref{fig:lxlir}.
+In fact, the most important contributors of X-ray emission in such galaxies are the high mass X-ray binaries (HMXBs). \citet{France2003} explored the X-ray properties of a sample of {\ul}s and most of them do not exhibit AGN signature.
+The conclusion of their work is that the X-ray luminosity and spectral shape of some {\ul}s are dominated by hot thermal plasma and X-ray binaries originating in recent starburst region.